 Is it me or do successful business people often move on from running a business to doing public speeches about business?
 Maybe it’s just easier, more enjoyable and more profitable to talk business than run business? (or is being a business speaker just like running a business!?)
 Reading Barry’s book certainly highlights some of the pitfalls of taking the business owner path and I can see why being a business speaker might be a good option.
 I’m sure it’s a lot of fun too, mingling with business people, talking business, helping others with their business without having to worry about what’s going on with your business (how many times can you say business in one paragraph!).

 As I read You Need to be a Little Crazy I immediately noticed that the writing style was a little more casual than some of the other entrepreneurship books I have read recently.
 It felt more like Barry was talking to me, recounting his own stories and that of some of his mates and business acquaintances.
 This book certainly doesn’t read like a textbook.

-All in all I enjoyed You Need to be a Little Crazy because it reinforced the fact that I am not alone.
+All in all, I enjoyed You Need to be a Little Crazy because it reinforced the fact that I am not alone.
 My experiences as an entrepreneur are not unique and there are millions of people just like me enduring the highs and lows of running a business.
-For those that are not entrepreneurs (but why are you here?) you may not realise how important it is to feel this camaraderie.
+For those that are not entrepreneurs (but why are you here?), you may not realize how important it is to feel this camaraderie.